lucky70707/deploy_leptos_csr_to_gh_pages/README.md

 Copy the `.github/workflows/gh-pages-deploy.yml` file into your own repo.

 Step 3:
+Update the `.github/workflows/gh-pages-deploy.yml` file contents with your repository's name in the appropiate place.

+Step 4:
 Commit to your main branch, and watch the magic happen.